73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 Asante sana

-Learn more Swahili basic words and phrases in Swahili for tourists on Anja On Adventure blog.
+Learn more Swahili travel phrases in Swahili for tourists on Anja On Adventure blog.
 There you can also FREE DOWNLOAD Swahili phrases pdf and coloring pages with Swahili words and phrases.

 How to say Hello in Swahili?